 Traditional Clothing - Deel (Дээл)

-Mongolians like to wear colorful, richly decorated clothing, which compensates for the simple nomadic lifestyle.
-The nomads' wardrobe is compact but has many variations able to serve for different purposes, fits all seasons and needs.
-The outfit is called a deel in Mongolian.
+Mongolians like to wear colorful, richly decorated clothing, which compensates for their simple nomadic lifestyle.
+The nomadic wardrobe is compact but has many variations able to serve for different purposes, fits all seasons and needs.
+Their traditional outfit is called a deel in Mongolian.
 A deel is a long, loose gown cut in one piece with the sleeves.
 It has a high collar and widely overlaps at the front.
 Each ethnic group living in Mongolia has its own deel design distinguished by cut, color and trimming.
 The deel is worn with the traditional hat and shoes.
 There are over 100 types of hats, different in shape and purpose.
 The traditional shoes are long boots made of cow hide decorated with intricate designs with lifted toes.
 Traditional deels are worn by both men and women.

 Traditional Home - Ger (Гэр)